 Fear of wolves

-There is no doubt that wolf attacks on humans have occurred in Europe, although there are few verified reports of attacks past the beginning of the twentieth century.
+There is no doubt that wolf attacks on humans have occurred in Europe, although there are few verified reports of attacks since the beginning of the twentieth century.
 Today there is considered to be very little risk to humans from wolves in Europe, yet public attitudes remain negative.
 Research shows that wolf attacks are perceived to be more common than they actually are, and fear of wolves is still a significant factor in opposition to wolf recovery in many areas.

-Competition for Game
+Competition for game

 Wolves are also regarded by hunters as competitors for game animals such as elk, deer and wild boar, It is often claimed that there are ‘too many’ wolves and they are blamed for decreases in numbers of game animals.